vajeen/fraudDetectorGui/README.md

+# fraudDetectorGui
-WEB Interface for fraud detector is based on template Black Dashboard React.
+WEB Interface for fraud detector is based on template Black Dashboard.
+This is written in ReactJs

 This project includes
 - Dashboard: